wp-plugins/hrecipe-plugin-for-wordpress/readme.txt

 == Description ==

-Deprecated version, please use 0.3 and higher.
+Deprecated version, please use "hRecipe" 0.3 and higher.

 == Installation ==